xiaobaben/SPICED/README.md

 **Step2:** To facilitate computing, we compute the initial features for all individuals (utils/calculate_propotype.py).
 Regarding the selection of initial features, different feature extraction schemes can be designed according to specific tasks.
 We only provide a preliminary extraction approach as described in the paper.

-**Step3:** Initialize the synaptic network and begain continual decoding.
+**Step3:** Initialize the synaptic network and begin continual decoding.

 ```python
 parser.add_argument('--is_pretrain', type=bool, default=False, help='pretraining')